i-MSCP/plugins/incubator/InstantSSH/README.md

-## i-MSCP InstantSSH plugin v2.0.4
+## i-MSCP InstantSSH plugin v2.1.0

-Plugin allowing to provide full or jailed shell access to your customers.
+Plugin allowing to provide full or restricted shell access to your customers.

 ### Introduction

-This plugin allow to give your customers a full or jailed shell access.
+This plugin allow to give your customers a full or restricted shell access.

 A customer to which SSH permissions are given can add its own SSH keys and use them to authenticate on the server.